TV Shows

 over 60

 stations, including Boston, New York City, and Denver.
-Around the time
+For the October

 June 1967 the show went all color.
 Don Webster was the host for the